The Kitchen Facelift Company

 we don't think so, it will always have a roll to play in the UK kitchen market.

-On one hand, it would be unlikely for this trend to reverse itself as 2021 progresses.
+On one hand, it would be unlikely for this trend to reverse itself as the year progresses.
 On the other hand, we see

 no evidence that the traditional style is dead; quite the contrary.
 There’s still plenty of demand for it, and demand